Synthetixio/synthetix/docs/contracts/FeePool.md

 Periods where the user has already withdrawn since that period closed are skipped, producing `[0,0]` entries.

-!!! bug "Zero Fees Remaining Check"
-    The guard `if (synthetix.totalIssuedSynths("XDR") == 0) return;` is a bit strange.

-    XDRs existing seems to be a necessary condition for a user to have nonzero ownership percentages, so this check looks redundant.

-    Not sure if the fee pool ever actually empties out, but in any case it doesn't account for the case where there is a positive but too-low quantity of fees remaining.
-In any case, it will report zero for all periods if there are no fees in the pool, but if there is a sudden infusion of fees then their fees owed increases.
-It's probably more informative for the user if they can see what their potential fee claim is even if there are no fees to be claimed, so that they can tell if they should wait for the pot to fill up or not.

-    Additionally, it only checks for fees and not for rewards, which means that cases where there are rewards left but no fees will be incorrectly skipped.

-    So one of two options could be appropriate.
-Either: remove the check; or clamp the fees owed to the quantity left in the pot, accounting for rewards as well as fees, which subsumes the existing behaviour in a more-consistent structure.

-!!! danger "Closing Debt Index Comments"
-    The latter two thirds of the comment on the `closingDebtIndex` declaration seems to be out of date? `issuanceData[0]` is never explicitly fetched within the loop, only `feePoolState.applicableIssuanceData` is actually used.

-    The gas optimisation comments should be removed and/or implemented, though keeping the most recent entry doesn't make a lot of sense if no applicable issuance event was found.

-!!! caution "Initialisation Check Comment"
-    In most circumstances, the guard `nextPeriod.startingDebtIndex > 0` cannot fail to be true unless the current period is 0, but this is disallowed by the loop condition.

-    This matters during the initial deployed period before the [`recentFeePeriods`](#recentfeeperiods) array has been populated.
-It might be worth leaving a comment clarifying this.

-!!! info "Optimisation: Broaden Debt Entry Initialisation Check"
-    The check `if (debtEntryIndex == 0 && userOwnershipPercentage == 0) return;` only checks if this user has no debt entries at all.
-First, `debtEntryIndex == 0` implies `userOwnershipPercentage == 0`.
-Second, they may have a zero debt ownership percentage, but still have a nonzero debt entry index if at some point they burnt all Synths.
-In this case the function body can still be skipped.
-So it is sufficient to check for `userOwnershipPercentage == 0`.

-!!! info "Optimisation: Move Initialisation Check Inside Conditional"
-    The check that `nextPeriod.startingDebtIndex > 0` can be skipped if the last fee withdrawal time was already too recent by moving it into its own nested conditional.

-!!! info "Optimisation: Hoist Function Call"
-    The return value of `getLastFeeWithdrawal(account)` does not change between iterations, thus this call can be hoisted out of the loop, saving some inter-contract call overhead.

 ??? example "Details"
     **Signature**